 Mr. Pe is licensed to practice law in the state of Maryland

-Darshan Kharod is a native son of Anne Arundel County and a graduate of the prestigious Severn School.
+Darshan Kharod is a native son of Anne Arundel County and a graduate of the prestigious Severn School in Severna Park, Maryland.
 He is proficient in Hindi and Gujarati languages.
 He obtained a Bachelor of Arts Degree from the University of Maryland-College Park, majoring in Criminology and Criminal Justice with a minor in Sports Marketing.
 He went on to earn his juris doctorate from the University of Baltimore School of Law.

 He is licensed to practice before all of the Courts in the State of Maryland and the United States District Court, District of Maryland.